kkrt-labs/kakarot-ssj/docs/general/contract_bytecode.md

 Ethereum as a DA Layer, and thus inherits from Ethereum's security guarantees, ensuring that the bytecode of the deployed contract is always available.

-A `deploy` transaction is identified by a null `to` address (`Option::None`).
-The data sent to the KakarotCore contract when deploying a new contract will be passed as an `Array<u8>` to the entrypoint `eth_send_transaction` of the KakarotCore contract.
+In Ethereum, a `deploy` transaction is identified by a null `to` address (`Option::None`).
+The calldata sent to the KakarotCore contract when deploying a new contract will be passed as an `Array<u8>` to the `eth_send_transaction` entrypoint of the KakarotCore contract.
 This bytecode will then be packed 31 bytes at a time, reducing by 31 the size of the bytecode stored in storage, which is the most expensive part of the transaction.

 The contract storage related to a deployed contract is organized as: